 Unfortunately, I don't have any reliable steps-to-reproduce for you (I can't reproduce it myself, though I've seen it happen once or twice in my own browsing, generally on login).
 So for now, all I can really ask you to do is to have a look at the Apache config to see if there's anything that might be manipulating Cache-Control headers or anything like that.
 Thanks!

-#15 Updated by Matt Gold over 9 years ago
+#15 Updated by Matt Gold about 10 years ago

 It's in my job description :-D